Advertisment

 Also, encryption of a device’s data is a must to prevent anyone from stealing sensitive information if they do get hold of the device.
 Install a mobile device management system across all employee devices to secure and (hopefully) recover lost mobile devices.
 If your employees use iOS and OSX, ensure they turn “Find My Device” on, so they can not only try to locate it but wipe it remotely if needed.

-data security symantec
+security data symantec

 Advertisment